khazaei/vision-hist/README.md

 ## Final Thoughts

 We've reached the end of our journey.
-We started looking at AlexNet which kick-started the deeplearning craze.
-VGGs made networks deeper by using smaller filters.
+We started by examining the AlexNet model, which kick-started the deep learning craze.
+We then explored VGG models, which made networks deeper by using smaller filters.
 In the ResNet section, we were introduced to residual connections and batch normalizations, which sped up training.
-Finally, Transformer model was introduced, and ViT adapted this architecture for the use of vision applications.
-Hopefully by introductions concepts gradually, you were able to get a better understanding of deeplearning techniques, and why certain decisions were made.
-For future work more architectures can be explored, including SWIN and DaViT.
+Finally, we discussed the Transformer architecture, and how ViT adapted it for use in vision applications.
+Hopefully, by introducing concepts gradually, you have gained a better understanding of deep learning techniques and the rationale behind certain decisions.
+For future work, I will explore more state-of-the-art architectures, such as SWIN and DaViT.